jlangch/venice/doc/readme/openai-audio.md

 ## Transcribe Speech

-Transcribes audio into the input language.
+Transcribes audio into text in the language from the audio.

 ### Sending Requests